adamisom/message-ai/docs/ARCHITECTURE.md

 [Batch path - AI Refinement]
 6. Batch analyzer runs every 10 minutes
 7. Query messages where priorityNeedsAnalysis: true
-8. Send to Claude for accurate analysis
+8. Send to Claude with Tool Use (analyze_message_priority tool)
-9. Update message with final priority
+9. Update message with final priority (already validated by Anthropic)
 10. If downgraded from "high": Send notification to user
 ```